-Now may the Lord bless you, my prothers and sisters, and keep you in His holy keeping.
-But let me say, referring again to the last remarks, when you go home see to it that you observe this duty that devolves upon all members of the Church, to go before the Lord in prayer, then when you rise up in the morning, before you go out into the world to engage in your daily avocations, bow you knee before Al-mighty God with a heart full of gratimighty God with a heart thil of grati-tude and with thankful spirits before Him and unto Him, for His mercy, which endureth forever, and for His loving kindness not only to us as individuals but to the whole people to the whole people of our great nation.
-The Lord has blessed the people of our hation.
-The Lord has given to them the choicest of all lands upon the face of the earth, and He has made face of the earth, and He has made them a great and a free people, and He has blessed them with wealth and with power, not only in our own land but power among the nations of the world.
-The Lord Aknighty has made these people great and they will con-tinue deserving this greatness and He will magnify them so long as the people of the nation will observe honest laws, virtue, purity of life and equality and justice to be meeted out unto all men.
+Now may the Lord bless you, my brothers and sisters, and keep you in His holy keeping.
+But let me say, referring again to the last remarks, when you go home see to it that you observe this duty that devolves upon all members of the Church, to go before the Lord in prayer, then when you rise up in the morning, before you go out into the world to engage in your daily avocations, bow you knee before Al-mighty God with a heart full of grati-tade and with thankful spirits before Him and unto Him, for His mercy, which endureth forever, and for His loving kindness not only to us as indi-viduals but to the whole people and Now may the Lord bless you, my to the whole people of our great nation.
+The Lord has bleased the people of our nation.
+The Lord has given to them the choicest of all lands upon the face of the earth, and He has made them a great and a free people, and He has bleased them with wealth and with power, not only in our own land but power among the nations of the world.
+The Lord Aknighty has made these people great and they will con-tinue descrying this greatness and He will magnify them so long as the people of the nation will observe honest laws, virtue, purity of life and equality and justice to be meeted out unto all men.
+PROUD OF OUR NATION. our great nation to the whole pe perfectly safe in the hands of Presi-dent Smith.
+President Winder reviewed briefly the progress of the Church from the first organization, 75 years ago today, till the present time, paying attention chiefly to the difficulties which it had encountered during this period.
+It was wonderful how great a work the encountered during this period.
+It was wonderful how great a work the Prophet Joseph had accomplished in the short space of 14 years that he lived after the organization of the Church in 1830, From the beginning he had submitted to opposition from the world, and he and his people were compelled to leve one place after anompelled to leave one place after anfaints driven weatward to this part of Saints driven westward to this part of the West.
+And even here, the Saints were not free from threats of violence; for only 10 years after the settlement of Sait Lake City an army was sent here by the president of the United States, who had been wrongly in-formed as to the attitude the Saints were taking, respecting the general were taking, respecting the general government.
+President Winder en-larged upon this part of his subject, as being something within his own per-sonal experience.
+In all these things, ie said. the Lord had sustained the work which He had established in the earth; and he referred to these mat-ters in support of what President Smith had said concerning the way in which the Lord had guided the leaders of the Church.

 Smith had spoken.
-Particularly did the endorse what was said concerning the financial interests of the Church.
-The funds of the Church, he said, were perfectly safe in the hands of Presi-dent Smith.
+Particularly did he endorse what was said concerning the financial interests of the Church.
+The funds of the Church, he said, were perfectly safe in the hands of Presi-